 Celestial Navigation:

-Overall, In celestial navigation, the celestial sphere envelops the Earth, with the horizon meticulously segmented into 360° to seamlessly align with azimuth degrees.
+In celestial navigation, the celestial sphere surrounds the Earth, with the horizon meticulously segmented into 360° to seamlessly align with azimuth degrees.

 Moreover, azimuth, a pivotal measurement, gauges the horizontal angle from a reference direction, typically measured clockwise from the north and spanning from 0° to 360°.